|

 Open Black Lipped Oyster With Pearl

 The nacre secreted within the body of the mollusk is a combination of aragonite crystals and conchiolin proteins.
-This unique organic-inorganic combination of material gives nacre exceptional strength and resistance to abrasion and fractures, making it highly valued and responsible for the quality of each pearl’s unique structure, as well as our fascination with the famous organic gemstone.
+This unique organic-inorganic material combination gives nacre exceptional strength and resistance to abrasion and fractures, making it highly valued and responsible for the quality of each pearl’s structure, as well as for our fascination with the famous organic gemstone.

 Formation Process